myLibrary logo

 Increasingly, research funders are mandating open access for the research outputs that they fund.
 These open access requirements vary from funder to funder.

 The open access requirements for REF and other key research funders are outlined below.
-You can check the open access requirements for other funders at Sherpa Juliet.
+You can check the open access requirements for other funders using Jisc's Open Policy Finder.
 For help on complying with these requirements, contact ucaro@uca.ac.uk

 To be eligible for REF, journal articles or conference papers with an ISSN must be: